-I’m a guitar player from the Scottish Borders.
-I help out at a local fiddle “school” by keeping the beat, adding a bit of harmony and transcribing the tunes for players who struggle to learn/play by ear.
+I’m a guitar (and sometimes mandolin) player from the Scottish Borders.
+I help out at a local fiddle “school” by keeping the beat, adding a bit of harmony and transcribing the tunes for the group’s website.

-Up until recently I taught guitar (after 25 years of teaching Mathematics).
-I’m now sort of retired (now getting my superannuated pension) but still do a bits and pieces that I want to do as well as a few instrument repairs.
-Reaching the age of sixty I’m now entering the second third of my life - that’s what I tell myself, anyway.
+After 25 years of teaching Mathematics, in 2005 I became a freelance musician.
+I’m now mainly retired (getting my superannuated pension) but still do a bits and pieces that I want to do as well as a few instrument repairs.

-I’ve written a few tunes and have the gall to post a few of them on this site (although I have done my penance).
-One of my proudest moments was when, to my surprise, the celidh band at the Stonehaven Aqua Ceilidh played “Sheila’s Cape Breton Jaunt” when we were “dancing” the Canadian Prawn Dance!
+I’ve written a few tunes and, in my early days on the session.org, had the gall to post a few of them here (although I have more than done my penance).
+One of my proudest moments was when, to my surprise, the ceilidh band at the Stonehaven Aqua Ceilidh played “Sheila’s Cape Breton Jaunt” when we were “dancing” the Canadian Prawn Dance!

 For the last few years I have been helping the wonderful Amy Geddes at Fyne Fiddle Weekends at Ardkinglas House.
 We also spent a lot of time working together on a fiddle tuition book, Fyne Fiddles Volume 1, launched at the Scots Fiddle Festival in 2017, and arranged and led the Lau-Land Big Tune Machine community band at the Edinburgh International Festival in August 2018.
 We even managed to run a couple of courses in 2020 with a mix of live (all properly risk-assessed) and virtual (via Zoom with high quality audio and video) participants.
 In 2021 we were lucky with our timing to run a course pretty much as normal.